-A visit to a healthcare clinic or dental office can result in many emotions including stress, anxiety and even fear.
+A visit to a healthcare clinic or dental office can result in many emotions including stress and anxiety.
 That’s not ideal since you, as a medical professional, want your patients to be calm and relaxed during their visit.
 What can you do to create a calm environment that will put people at ease?
 Picking the right colours may seem like a small thing, but it can go a long way.

 It’s easy to make the mistake of simply choosing colours that you like or that look good together.
 However, different colours have different effects and implications.
-Therefore, you must keep this in mind If you’re thinking of updating your office – whether you’re planning a quick office makeover or building new – so that you don’t end up with a room that overwhelms the senses.
+Keep this in mind If you’re thinking of updating your office – whether you’re planning a quick office makeover or building new – so that you don’t end up with a room that overwhelms the senses.
 Consider below some of the best colours for your dental or healthcare clinic waiting room, which will encourage calm.